 These two companies offer the same three kinds of tests.
-TheGenealogist actually offers you the Family Tree DNA, (they don’t really have their own DNA testing kit).
+TheGenealogist offers you the Family Tree DNA, (they don’t have their DNA testing kit).

 Both though do give you access to many millions of genealogical records that you can access to help you along your family history journey.